tshepang/blog-movies/content/movies/2011 movie review.rst

 miscellaneous
 -------------

-In order to recognize movies that deliver certain ideas/messages I find most important, I am making a new category, the **most important movie**.
-The harmful effects of making abortion illegal are portrayed in a very powerful way in `4 Months, 3 Weeks and 2 Days`_, and that easily makes the move the winner.
+The category of **most important movie* exists in order to recognize movies that deliver certain ideas/messages I find extremely important;
+The harmful effects of making abortion illegal are portrayed in a very powerful way in `4 Months, 3 Weeks and 2 Days`_, and that easily makes the movie the winner.
 There's a tie between the 2 runners-ups:

 - `Fair Game`_ (harmful suppression of truth by powerful government officials)
 - `Contagion`_ (a reminder of how fragile our existence is, and the social chaos that can result from desperation and fear)

 Each repeat of a movie is a different experience, hence this category of **best first-time viewing experience**.
-It's won by `Megamind`_ (blew my mind away due to its seeming perfection) and the runner-up is `Shrek Forever After`_, which sadly couldn't survive a revisit.
+It's won by `Megamind`_ (it blew my mind away due to its seeming perfection) and the runner-up is `Shrek Forever After`_, which sadly couldn't survive a revisit.

 The **worst revisit** was `Shrek Forever After`_.
 I deemed it a near-masterpiece on first viewing, but it seemed a different (and worse) movie on a revisit.
 Not that it was trash.
 It was just not very good.
 The runner-up is `The Warrior's Way`_.

 As for the year's **best script/dialog**, there is a tie between `Sex, Lies, and Videotape`_ and `Contagion`_.
 The runner-up is `Fair Game`_.

 The year's **funniest movie** is `Bill & Ted's Bogus Journey`_.
 The first runner-up is `Being There`_, while its three 2nd runner-ups are a